2026 Cook Awards Ceremony

 Samuel DuBois Cook Society Award

-The Samuel DuBois Cook Society invites nominations of Duke staff, administrators, students (undergraduate, graduate or professional) and members from the larger community who in their work and life have helped improve relations amongst people of all backgrounds at Duke and beyond.
-In evaluating nominees, the committee seeks members of the Duke community who display a commitment to the founding principles of the Cook Society:
+The Samuel DuBois Cook Society invites nominations of Duke staff, administrators, students (undergraduate, graduate or professional) and members from the larger community who, in their work and life, have helped improve relations amongst people of all backgrounds at Duke and beyond.
+In evaluating nominees, the committee seeks members of the Duke community who embody the spirit of Dr. Cook's vision through:

-- Actively nurture a sense of community and belonging for Black people.
+- Actively nurturing a sense of community and belonging.

-- Foster positive and constructive interpersonal and intergroup relations within both Duke University's and Durham's Black communities.
+- Fostering positive and constructive interpersonal and intergroup dynamics between Duke and Durham.

-- Cultivate positive relations between Black people and other ethnic, racial, and national groups on the basis of an enlightened appreciation and knowledge of our historic interdependence.
+- Cultivating positive relationships on the basis of an enlightened appreciation and knowledge of our historic interdependence.

 Recognize administrators and students (undergraduate, graduate or professional) with a Samuel DuBois Cook Award